Budapest with Kids

 Day 3: Szechenyi Baths, Millineum Monument, Hero's Square, Easter Market & Birthday Celebrations

 This was one of the most relaxing days of our trip.
+I highly recommend taking a trip over to any of Budapest’s famous thermal baths.
 Jimmy and I left our kids with my parents and took the metro out to the very famous Szechenyi Baths.
 We wanted to take our kids, but they have a rule that children must be potty trained to enter their waters....so no swim diapers.
 At the time, both babies were in diapers, so we decided to go alone.
 We enjoyed every single second of the warm water, the jets and the relaxing atmosphere.
-We tried the baths inside and outside.
+We tried the thermal baths inside and outside.
 Then we headed upstairs where we each received a one hour massage.
 Since we knew we wouldn't be back to this part of Budapest, Jimmy and I took the time to walk over to the Millennium Monument (Millenniumi emlékmű) at Hero's Parkk before we took the metro back to our apartment.
 We stopped for lunch before going back to the kids and we can not rave enough about Montenegrói Gurman.
 The food and beer was delicious, the service was impeccable and the restaurant was child and baby friendly.
 We saw both children and babies with their families.
 This is a white table cloth type place and you'll pay a little more, but it's worth the stop.

 Once we met up with the everyone, Ed and I took the metro out to Jegbufe to get a birthday cake for Charletta.
 She was turning two and we decided to do a photo shoot (my mom is a photographer).
 We came back, got her ready in her birthday outfit and set up a spot in front of St Stephen's Basilica.
 Both my mom and I were snapping photos of our girl when a crowd of curious Hungarians and tourists crowded around and started singing Happy Birthday in Hungarian.
 It was awesome and unforgettable.
 Our photos and the video will be one of our most treasured.